fsantanna/dceu/doc/manual.md

 The operation receives an optional expression with the maximum number of task instances to hold.
+If omitted, there is no limit on the maximum number of tasks.
 If the pool is full, a further spawn fails and returns `nil`.

 Examples: